 Here at Been Let Down we are seeing an increasing trend of medical negligence claims resulting from Doctors and triage staff failing to diagnose injuries and conditions in A&E. With the increased demands on services it is likely that this trend will increase.

-If you have been injured, suffered complication and unnecessary suffering or been misdiagnosed as a result of an A&E attendance, contact one of our Solicitors for a FREE no obligation assessment of your claim.
-Please contact one of our specialist Solicitors on 0800 234 3234 .
+If you have been injured, suffered complication and unnecessary suffering or been misdiagnosed as a result of an A&E attendance, contact us for a FREE no obligation consultation.